1 Bg 11-1972: The Universal Form

 > appear just like the petals of a lotus flower) out of his

-> is the source of everything in this material
+> the appearance and disappearance of this entire material

-> manifestation, and Arjuna has heard of this from the Lord
+> manifestation."
+Arjuna has heard of this from the Lord

 > in detail.
 Arjuna further knows that in spite of His being